On November 15th, 2012, 41 Police and Crime Commissioners (PCCs) were elected across England and Wales for the first time.

 What is a Police and Crime Commissioner?

-Take a look at this short video produced by the Office of the Police and Crime Commissioner for Norfolk to find out about the role of the PCC:
+Take a look at this short video produced by the national body which represents Police and Crime Commissioners, the Association of Police and Crime Commissioners (APCC) to find out more about the role and responsibilities of PCCs and why your voice counts in local policing:

 More detailed information on PCC powers and responsibilities is also available on the Home Office website.